JulKaltenegger/2024-AI-enabled-material-property-predictions/README.md

 ## Evaluation of Neuro-symbolic AI methods
 Neuro-symbolic AI methods are investigated that deal with working with different data sources, modelling, predicting material property data, and validating the results.
 The aim is to find a symbiosis of data-driven (sub-symbolic) and knowledge-driven (symbolic) approaches in both modelling and predicting building material information.

-Four research fields are chosen to review the state of the art in material property data modelling and prediction.
-The data modelling, addressing semantic analysis and concept definitions, discuss Natural language processing (NLP) and semantic knowledge graphs.
-The property prediction discusses Machine Learning (ML) tasks and Artificial Neural Networks (ANN) tasks.
-Besides the sub-symbolics, also symbolic inference on knowledge graph is studied.
-Further references cam be found in the 'LiteratureList.xlsx'.
+Four research fields are selected to review the state of the art in material property data modelling and prediction.
+The data modelling, studying semantic analysis and concept definitions, address Natural language processing (NLP) and semantic knowledge graphs.
+The property prediction discusses Machine Learning (ML) and Artificial Neural Networks (ANN) tasks.
+Knowledge graph inference and link prediction are also studied.
+Further references can be found in the 'LiteratureList.xlsx'.

 | Method | Data Source | Data modelling | Data prediction and population | Data validation and storage |